openjump-gis/openjump/etc/readme.txt

 3. Running OpenJUMP
 -------------------
 Run the startup scripts contained in the /bin folder:
-- For windows, double-click on "openjump.bat" or "oj.exe"
+- For windows, double-click on "oj_windows.bat" or "openjump.exe"
-- For Linux/Unix, launch openjump.sh
+- For Linux/Unix, launch oj_linux.sh
-- For Mac, launch openjump.sh
+- For Mac, launch oj_mac.command

 Further notes can be found on our wiki: www.openjump.org